Patrick5455/Change-Point-Analysis-of-Covid19-Bayesian-Inference-SIR-SEIR-Modelling/README.md

 ### Business objective

-> The main business objective of this challenge is to quantify the statistical significance of a public health policy introduced by African governments to slow down the spread of COVID-19.
+> The main business objective of this task is to quantify the statistical significance of a public health policy introduced by African governments to slow down the spread of COVID-19.

 ### Situational Overview (Business Need)